Vladimir9595/3D-Portfolio/README.md

 ### Create a `style.js`

-In the `src/` folder we create a new file `style.js` and copy the `style.js` content from GitHub Gist
+In the `src/` folder you create a new file `style.js` and copy the `style.js` content from GitHub Gist

 ### Replace the `tailwind.config.cjs`

-At the PATH of the project we replace the `tailwind.config.cjs` content from GitHub Gist file
+At the PATH of the project you replace the `tailwind.config.cjs` content from GitHub Gist file

 ### Create `utils/motion.js`

-In the `src/` folder we create the `utils/` folder.
+In the `src/` folder you create the `utils/` folder.
 Inside that the `motion.js` file then replace the content from GitHub Gist file

 ### Create `constants/index.js`

-In the `src/` folder we create the `constants/` folder.
+In the `src/` folder you create the `constants/` folder.
 Inside that the `index.js` which containt the `constants.js` content from GitHub Gist file

 ## Run the project with npm commands

-After repalce all files and folders, we can run
+After repalce all files and folders, you can run

 ```bash
 npm run dev # to run the project in development mode
 ```

+# :gear: Configuration

 ## Routing with React Router

-To make the routing in the project we use the package **react-router-dom** that we installed before.
+To make the routing in the project you use the package **react-router-dom** that you installed before.

-In the src folder we create a file called `main.jsx`.
+In the src folder you create a file called `main.jsx`.

 I show you my file to make the routing in the project :